 - For seasoning, heat a pan with oil or ghee.
 Add curry leaves and cumin, when they splutter, off the heat.
 Add coriander leaves and pour this to the ragi.
 Stir and consume it.

-How to make ragi java or malt or porridge with step by step pictures
+How to make ragi malt, ragi java or porridge

-Mix flour with water in a utensil and cook it till it looks smooth and glossy.
+1. Mix ragi flour with water in a pot and cook till it looks smooth and glossy.
 Switch off the stove and add milk and sweetener.
-For salted version.
-Cool it completely and season it or add butter milk to bring it to the desired consistency and season it.
-You can find the detailed recipe in the recipe card below.
+Mix well.
+You can also pour milk and cook further until thick.
+For salted version – After cooking it in water, cool it completely and season it or add butter milk to bring it to the desired consistency and season it.
+You can find the detailed recipe in the recipe card.